To determine the concentration of valproic acid in your blood; the purpose is to maintain a therapeutic level and monitor toxicity.

 Rare but serious side effects requiring medical attention include unusual bruising or bleeding, tiny purple or red spots on the skin, fever, blisters or rash, bruising, hives, difficulty breathing or swallowing, confusion, fatigue, vomiting, drop in body temperature, and weakness in the joints.

 A free valproic acid test may be ordered when someone has an underlying condition that affects the balance of protein-bound drug, such as low protein level in the blood (hypoalbuminemia) or kidney or liver failure.
 These conditions increase the risk of having excessive amounts of valproic acid in the blood.
-Use of certain medications may also prompt a health practitioner to order a free valproic acid test.
+Use of certain medications may also prompt a healthcare practitioner to order a free valproic acid test.

 What does the test result mean?